Am I Bondable? Why Being Bondable is Important to Your Job Application

 Surety Bond

-A Surety Bond is utilized in businesses where large quantities of money or cash are handled.
+A Surety Bond is utilised in businesses where large quantities of money or cash are handled.
 This procedure safeguards and protects the firm from dishonest personnel since insurance companies reject applicants with a criminal past to preserve the company and serve its best interests.
 This procedure has its drawbacks, one of which is that ex-convicts are not given a chance.
 Even though hiring people with criminal records carries significant risk, they need a second opportunity to be welcomed and trusted in society and to assist themselves make a fresh start.

 Examples